DKWDRV/DKWDRV/README.md

 - L1 + L2 + R1 + R2  + CROSS(X) Will toggle Polygon MMIN filtering.
 Up to 7 values can be used.
 Once 7 is reached it's wraps back to 0.
 - L1 + L2 + R1 + R2  + SQUARE Will toggle Sprite MMAG filtering 2.
 Just 0 and 1.
 Results vary.
 Original drivers was never applying filtering to sprites.
 - L1 + L2 + R1 + R2  + CIRCLE Will toggle Sprite MMIN filtering.
 Up to 7 values can be used.
 Once 7 is reached it's wraps back to 0.
 Results vary.
 Original drivers was never applying filtering to sprites.

+- L1 + L2 + R1 + R2  + SELECT keep pressed for ~4 seconds: Console poweroff.
+ONLY FROM USB.
+- L1 + L2 + R1 + R2  + START keep pressed for ~4 seconds: Console reset.
+ONLY FROM USB.
 </details>

 <br>